-Abbot Suger, architect of t the Basilica of St Denis just outside Paris, is credited with the design of this first monumental masterpiece of Gothic art.
+Abbot Suger is credited with the design of the first monumental masterpiece of Gothic art, the Basilica of St Denis just outside Paris.
 It cradles the bones of the Kings and Queens of France.

 But why was this earlier revolution about architecture?
 Why not sculpture or painting?

 Unlike today, religion meant much to people of the Middle Ages.
 Most could neither read nor write, and they depended on learned men of the cloth for knowledge and wisdom.
 The influence of religion was everywhere—in the subject of art and in the construction of places of worship.

 For the religious populace of the Middle Ages, God is light, (see God is light and in him is no darkness at all.
 (1 John 1:5 RSV) King James Bible).
 To medieval worshipers, it was essential that light should bathe the interiors of cathedrals.

 If you said punch holes in the building, and install glass windows, you would be right.
 So master builders of the Middle Ages placed glass windows all around a cathedral.
 But those windows couldn’t just be plain.
 They had to evoke the celestial.
 To do so, builders fashioned stained glass windows depicting religious images.
 The round rose window is an essential element of Gothic churches.

 Piercing walls which support the great weight of a cathedral roof would lead to catastrophic problems.
 It will collapse a building.
 Before Gothic architecture, churches were constructed a la Romanesque, which relied on massive walls to absorb the great weight of the roof and other interior structures.